Award-BagdesWEBINAR 2024Attend Document Module & Digital Signature Webinar on October 23 and Simplify Document Workflows!

 Identify Risks and Mitigation Strategies

-Example Risk: “There is a risk of delays due to dependency on a third-party vendor.
-Mitigation: Secure backup vendors to handle overflow if necessary.”
+Example of Risk: “There is a risk of delay due to dependence on the third-party vendor.
+Security by securing backup vendors in order for handling overflows if needed.”

 Review and Obtain Approval